-After the decision of starting a blog, by far the biggest thing that I think I did right, was the decision that I took (rather casually) of also publishing my courses in my own website and going for a subscription-based model, and not just rely on marketplace revenue.
+After the decision of starting a blog, by far the biggest thing that I think I did right, was the decision that I took (rather casually) of also publishing my courses on my own website and going for a subscription-based model, and not just relying on marketplace revenue.

 So I guess my best piece of advice as an online course creator is to follow your gut feeling, it will prove to you to be right, sometimes in the weirdest of ways 😉!

 I hope this convinces you that yes it’s possible to teach online, that it’s a very rewarding career and life, and that you can do it too!

 I hope that this helped, if you have any questions about online course creation, please post them on our Course Creator Facebook Group, you have a guaranteed reply there from either myself or one of our online course experts.

 You can also use the comments below if you prefer.
 To get notified when I write new posts, you can subscribe to my weekly newsletter: